- Make yourself aware of any updates to the rules.

 - The race director reserves the right to penalize or disqualify competitors that do not meet this standard.

 - Competitors who withdraw from the event must notify the race office as soon as possible.

 - Competitors must adhere to the rules of the event and the rules of the road, particularly during sections on public roads.

 SERIES POINTS ASSIGNMENT

-There are 5 events in the series; 4 National Points Rounds and a National Championships, each carrying equal points.
-The overall ranking is calculated based on the final round plus your best three other results.
-You must score points in the final round and three of the four rounds to be considered for the overall.
+There are 5 events in the series, each carrying equal points.
+The overall ranking is calculated based on the your best four results.
 In the event of a tie for overall points, the rider who finishes higher in the final round is declared the winner.
+Riders must compete in the final round to be awarded an overall podium placing, though you do not need to score points.
 Points are awarded for each event as follows:

 PRESENTATIONS AND PRIZES

 Riders who finish in the top three in their category must attend the podium presentation.
 Pro riders who fail to make the presentation may forfeit their position, series points and prizes unless a representative can take their position.